carbon-language/carbon-lang/llvm/docs/BitSets.rst

 This will cause a link-time optimization pass to generate bitsets from the memory addresses referenced from the elements of the bitset metadata.
 The pass will lay out the referenced globals consecutively, so their definitions must be available at LTO time.
+The `GlobalLayoutBuilder`_ class is responsible for laying out the globals efficiently to minimize the sizes of the underlying bitsets.
 An intrinsic, :ref:`llvm.bitset.test <bitset.test>`, generates code to test whether a given pointer is a member of a bitset.

 :Example: